 Most people that I talk to would either invest or split the money, but a small share would solely pay down their mortgage.

 That said, the correct answer, in my opinion, is, “It’s up to you.”
 I know, sorry!
 It’s a bit of a cop-out of an answer!
 But it’s true.
 You must make that decision.
 What works for one person may not work for another.

-I haven’t had a mortgage in several years, but when I did, my wife and I did an even split.
+I haven’t had a mortgage in several years, but my wife and I did an even split when we did.
 To some people, that means cutting into potential investment returns, and to others, that means a longer life of debt.